DomainDrivenArchitecture/ddaArchitecture/en/20_linked_data/40_architecture/publishing/publishingMultipleRelationalDataSources.md

   * basic auth is used, so clients has to support this also.
   * is url pattern based

-## More complex using Sesame as repo manager
+## More complex: Using Sesame as repo manager
 ![](publishingWithSesame.png)

 ### Infrastructure